evgenyb/evgenyb.github.io/_posts/2020-09-08-import-dns-zone-into-pulumi.md

 That means that if I run `pulumi up`, a new stack will be cerated and 5 resources will be imported.

-After I successfully import all resources, I can remove `new CustomResourceOptions { ImportId = "" }` code blocks to make my code clean and nice.
+After I successfully imported all resources, I can remove `new CustomResourceOptions { ImportId = "" }` code blocks and work with Pulumi as usual.

-## Azure DevOps CI/CD pipeline

-I what to use Azure DevOps pipelines to deploy new DNS records with the following flow:

-* `master` branch represents what is deployed to DNS Zone
-* If we need to create new, update or delete existing record set, developer adds change into Pulumi code and creates new pull request
-* Pull requests triggers pipeline that runs `pulumi preview` command
-* The person that does PR review needs to check the result of the `preview` command and only accept PR if it does what it supposed to do
-* When PR is merged, it triggers pipeline that runs `pulumi up --yes` command that deploys changes to DNS Zone.

-There is [Pulumi Task Extension](https://marketplace.visualstudio.com/items?itemName=pulumi.build-and-release-task) available at Visual Studio Marketplace that lets you easily use Pulumi in your CI/CD pipelines.
-It can be used both with classic Azure DevOps releases and YAML based pipelines.
+## SOA record set

+Since [SOA records](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records?WT.mc_id=AZ-MVP-5003837#soa-records) are created and deleted with each DNS zone and cannot be created or deleted separately, I guess that's why there is no support for this record set type in Pulumi and therefore there is no need to import this resource into your pulumi stack.

 ## Useful links